MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/package-version-numbering.md

 Each package you provide must have a version number (provided as a value in the **Version** attribute of the **Package/Identity** element in the app manifest).
 The Windows Store enforces certain rules related to version numbers, which work somewhat differently in different OS versions.

+> [!NOTE]
-> **Note**  This topic refers to "packages", but unless noted, the same rules apply to version numbers for both .appx and .appxbundle files.
+> This topic refers to "packages", but unless noted, the same rules apply to version numbers for both .appx and .appxbundle files.

 ## Version numbering for Windows 10 packages

 The version number of any Windows 10 package must always be higher than any version number for Windows 8, Windows 8.1, and/or Windows Phone 8.1 packages you are publishing (or packages for those OS versions that you have previously published) for the same app.
 (For more info, see [Adding packages for Windows 10 to a previously-published app](guidance-for-app-package-management.md#adding-packages-for-windows-10-to-a-previously-published-app).)

+> [!IMPORTANT]
-> **Important**  The last (fourth) section of the version number is reserved for Store use and must be left as 0 when you build your package (although the Store may change the value in this section).
+> The last (fourth) section of the version number is reserved for Store use and must be left as 0 when you build your package (although the Store may change the value in this section).

 When choosing a Windows 10 package from your published submission, the Windows Store will always use the highest-versioned package that is applicable to the customer’s device.
 This gives you greater flexibility and puts you in control over which packages will be provided to customers on specific device types.
 Importantly, you can submit these packages in any order; you are not limited to providing higher-versioned packages with each subsequent submission.

 You can even provide multiple Windows 10 packages with the same version number.
 However, packages that share a version number cannot also have the same architecture, because the full identity that the Store uses for each of your packages must be unique.
-For more info, see [**Identity**](https://msdn.microsoft.com/library/windows/apps/br211441).
+For more info, see [**Identity**](https://docs.microsoft.com/uwp/schemas/appxpackage/appxmanifestschema/element-identity).

 If you do provide multiple Windows 10 packages that use the same version number, the architecture (in the order x64, x86, ARM, neutral) will be used to decide which one is of higher rank when considering which package to provide to the given device.
 When ranking app bundles that use the same version number, the highest architecture rank within the bundle is considered: an app bundle that contains an x64 package will have a higher rank than one that only contains an x86 package.